mindspore-ai/models/official/gnn/gcn/README.md

-"dropout": 0.5,                   # Dropout ratio for the first graph convolution layer "weight_decay": 5e-4,             # Weight decay for the parameter of the first graph convolution layer "early_stopping": 10,             # Tolerance for early stopping
+"dropout": 0.5,                   # Dropout ratio for the first graph convolution layer "weight_decay": 5e-4,             # Weight decay for the parameter of the first graph convolution layer "early_stopping": 10,             # Tolerance for early stopping "save_ckpt_steps": 549            # Step to save checkpoint "keep_ckpt_max": 10               # Maximum step to save checkpoint "ckpt_dir": './ckpt'              # The folder to save checkpoint "best_ckpt_dir": './best_ckpt'    # The folder to save the best checkpoint "best_ckpt_name": 'best.ckpt'     # The file name of the best checkpoint "eval_start_epoch": 100           # Start step for eval
+"save_best_ckpt": True            # Save the best checkpoint or not "eval_interval": 1                # The interval of eval
 ```

 ### [Training, Evaluation, Test Process](#contents)